AnonymEr1234/AnonymEr1234.github.io/docs/_posts/2025-05-19-welcome-to-jekyll.md

 ### Long Context Problem

-For long input sequences the attention allocation is inefficient, meaning the irrelevant parts of the input sequence get too much attention.
-For the needle in a heystack approach the model is provided a context which contains a piece of information buried within.
-Now the model is queried to retrieve that piece of information.
-The longer the context gets the more traditional transformers struggle to retrieve the piece of information.
+In traditional transformers, attention allocation becomes increasingly inefficient for long input sequences, as irrelevant parts of the context often receive undue focus.
+This is vividly illustrated by the "needle-in-a-haystack" test: The model is given a lengthy context with a specific piece of information hidden deep within it, then queried to retrieve that exact detail.
+As the context length grows, traditional transformers falter, struggling to zero in on the relevant "needle" amid the noise – leading to poorer retrieval accuracy and diluted performance.

 ![Description](/graphics/Chat.png)
-This is an example for the inefficient attention allocation:
+This is an example for the inefficient attention distribution:
 ![Description](/graphics/TransformerPerformance.jpg)

 The most important parts, meaning the query and the answer combined get only 16% of the total attention.
 The differential transformer architecture aims to solve that problem.

 ![Description](/graphics/DiffTransPerformance.jpg)

 With the differential transformer architecture the model allocates 79% of its attention to the relevant parts and thus has a much higher signal-to-noise ratio.
+The Context that does not hold the answer gets only 2% of the total attention and the attention on the BOS(Beginning of Sequence) Token gets 19%, down from 32%.